ForeverHaibara/Poisson-Blending/README.md

 Just run **main.py** and follow the instructions!
 You will obtain the result within $5$ steps!
 (Upload the foreground, crop out the target, upload the background, place the target onto the background and finally save the result.)

-We have also prepared some images for testing in the **example** folder.
+We have also prepared some images for testing in the **examples** folder.
 They are collected from the original paper and from the Internet.
 Please issue me to delete in the case of copyright infringement.

 ## Reference